-The effect of this on your skin is detrimental – it respectively multiplies the rate at which pimples will appear on its surface.
+The effect of this on your skin is detrimental – it multiplies the rate at which pimples will appear on its surface.
 Do you notice more acne on your face during the winter months?
 That may simply be because your increasingly warmer showers actually stimulate the production of your natural oils.
 Now that we have busted the myth of hot showers and their supposed beneficial effect on your skin, we can move on to why cold showers help counter this.

 Cold water trains your skin to withstand outside effects and the closing of pores helps it stay clean and fresh for longer.

 Nevertheless, make sure to avoid cold showers if you have any illnesses which they may affect, such as lung or heart problems.
 Otherwise, enjoy the benefits to your mood, immune system, weight and skin!

 What are the benefits of the Spartan shower?
 The sharp levels of stress your brain will receive from it, will immediately bring about unimaginably low levels of stress for the rest of the day.
-Basically, prepare to be as unbeatable and infallible as were the Spartans!
-Because of this, your cortisol levels will be at their lowest, and the same will go for your acne.
+Basically, prepare to be as unbeatable as the Spartans were!
+Your cortisol levels will be at their lowest, and the same will go for your acne.

 What you need to do is enter the shower with enjoyable, warm water.
 Just when you are starting to feel too comfortable and ready to drift into bed again, turn the tap and make the water ice cold!
-The idea is to keep alternating between warm and cold water, which truly tests your body’s stress limits.
-In the end, soak in cold water for a full minute, at which point you can exit the bath and wrap yourself in a warm, cozy towel.
+The idea of the James Bond shower is to keep alternating between warm and cold water, which truly tests your body’s stress limits.
+In the end, soak in cold water for a full minute, at which point you can exit the shower and wrap yourself up in a warm, cozy towel.

 Simply take some time to exercise for a few minutes before going into the shower.
 This is particularly useful if you are opting for the Spartan shower.
-Doing a few sets of push-ups early in the morning will make you feel ready for any challenge – especially that of going straight into the ice cold bath.
+Doing a few sets of push-ups early in the morning will make you feel ready for any challenge – especially that of going straight into the ice cold shower.
 The exercise will also take your body into stress mode, making you feel like the additional stress from the shower is not so difficult to deal with.

 Why is this important?
 Allowing the oxygen to enter your body through your nose actually welcomes more of the oxygen than if you were solely breathing through your mouth.
 In fact, it appears that people become more attractive to others when they possess a high rate of oxygenation.
 Don’t forget to also breathe regularly and deeply as you go about your day.

 Watermelon is also beneficial for your skin, as it provides plenty of water, in addition to giving you the necessary carotenoid antioxidants to freshen up your complexion, such as lycopene.
-Its citrulline content additionally works to increase your blood circulation, too.
+Its citrulline content additionally works to increase your blood circulation too.

 Grapeseed oil is another great supplement for fighting acne.
-Its vitamin E will rejuvenate your skin, if applied directly to your complexion.
+Its vitamin E will rejuvenate your skin if applied directly to your complexion.
 You can also use buckthorn berry oil which reduces your natural oils by almost half.
 Buckthorn oil can even protect your skin against sun rays.
 Its antioxidants will also help your skin revive itself, especially when used in their edible form – via carrots, sweet potatoes, etc.